 The IntegraFin Group's Internal Audit Function produces an audit plan for the following 12 month period containing details of the internal audits that will be performed, the planned date for completion and reporting of the internal audits and any external resource requirements that are needed.
 The audit plan, on a cyclical basis, covers the key risks faced by the IntegraFin Group.
-The audit plan is presented to the IFAL Group Audit Committee for approval at least annually or when any material changes are proposed.
-The Head of Internal Audit also presents details quarterly to the IFAL Group Audit Committee on the Internal Audit Function's progress with completing the audit plan.
+The audit plan is presented to the IFAL Group Audit Committee and IHP Audit and Risk Committee for approval at least annually or when any material changes are proposed.
+The Head of Internal Audit also presents details quarterly to the IFAL Group Audit Committee and IHP Audit and Risk Committee on the Internal Audit Function's progress with completing the audit plan.

-The plan will be developed in consultation with the Risk Management Function - however, the Internal Audit function performs its own assessment of the key risks to the IntegraFin Group and then ensures that the selection of planned audits is aligned to the key risks faced by the IntegraFin Group.
+The plan will be developed in consultation with the Risk Management Function - however, the Internal Audit function performs its own assessment of the key risks to the IntegraFin Group and then ensures that the selection of planned audits is aligned to its view of the key risks faced by the IntegraFin Group.